posmlab/getting-started/MuscleModeling.md

 Also, it could be useful to set up a kinematics tab to model direct actuation as well instead of just LaMSA.
 This could be useful when trying to study muscle mechanics or in the development of new motors.

 An issue I've found is a lack of literature on invertebrate muscles.
-There is an abundance of research on mammalian muscles, especially slow twitch, but Rosario's paper is the only one i've seen that directly focuses on non-mammalian muscles.
+There is an abundance of research on mammalian muscles, especially slow twitch, but Rosario's paper is the only one I've seen that directly focuses on non-mammalian muscles.
 Additional information on the differences between mammalian and non-mammalian muscle would be extremeley helpful, espeicially if it can be translated into shifting parameters on existing muscle models.

+Check out the muscle mechanics folder in the posm Google Drive for information about making the TwoPartMuscleMotor, more papers, and Monroy's data.